-Though the police were confounded by the circumstances surrounding Holstein-Gilbs, than man himself was sure exactly who he was, John Holstein, and seemed more bewildered by the fact that it was June and not September, as it had been when he departed Cincinnati.
+Though the police were confounded by the circumstances surrounding Holstein, the man himself was certain exactly who he was, John Holstein, and seemed more bewildered by the fact that it was June and not September, as it had been when he departed Cincinnati.

-Compounding the matter was word from Eloise that he had worked there several weeks as a baker known as George Gilbs.
+Compounding the matter was word from Eloise that he had worked there several months as a baker known as George Gibbs.
 Having been at Mercy hospital in Detroit for 5 weeks previous in a semi-coma he was sent to Eloise where he stayed before being discharged with $50 for services rendered and ventured off to Cincinnati and eventually to Buffalo.

 Also, a woman from Toronto claimed that he was her husband and contacted the Wayne County Hospital.
-After being sent a picture of Gilbs-Holstein by Dr. Marker at Eloise she never responded.
+After being sent a picture of Gibbs-Holstein by Dr. Marker at Eloise she never responded.
+Marker was of the opinion that Holstein-Gibbs was simply trying to hide his identity.

-I wish I could track down more info on the story but other than a few short snippets there's nothing to be found.
+I wish I could track down more info on the story but other than a few snippets beyond the article there's nothing to be found.

 * * *